Best Camping Blankets of 2026

 • Sheds debris easily

-• Includes attached zippered pocket
+• Includes an attached zippered pocket

 Cons